KatePril/pneumonia-prediction/README.md

 - 390 images of lungs affected by pneumonia

 ## Models
-So as to find the most effective model for this problem statement five models were trained.
+So as to find the most effective model for the problem statement five models were trained.
 Each model was trained on the dataset described above and augmented data from the same dataset.

 ### model_1
 The first model was trained with no pre-trained weights with a single convolutional layer.